MileHacker Logo

 Besançon is generally a safe city for tourists.

 Petty crime, like pickpocketing or bag snatching, can occur in crowded tourist areas, on public transport, or at train stations.
 Be aware of your surroundings, especially in busy places.
-The city center ("La Boucle") remains safe, even at night.
-Areas near train stations might be less safe late at night.
+The city center ("La Boucle") remains safe, also at night.
+Areas near train stations may be not as safe late at night.
 Do not openly display large amounts of cash or expensive electronics.

 Always check local forecasts for specific weather considerations during your visit.